Elementary embeddings in torsion-free hyperbolic groups

 As soon as the JSJ contains some surface group, we can only partially express precomposition by a modular automorphism, and the first-order formula $\phi(h_1, \ldots, h_n)$ satisfied by $H$ that we build expresses a result weaker than the factorization result.
 Its interpretation on $G$ does not give a contradiction, but a \textbf{non injective} morphism $G \to G$ which preserves some properties of the JSJ: we call such a morphism a preretraction.

-We then show that a non injective preretraction can be modified to get a retraction of some of the surface groups of the JSJ onto a proper subgroup of $G$ so as to form a hyperbolic floor.
+We then show that a non injective preretraction can be modified to get a retraction of some of the surface groups of the JSJ onto a proper subgroup of $G$ so as to form a floor of hyperbolic tower.
 This result is stated in Proposition \ref{Retraction}, and is proved using arguments of low dimensional topology and Bass-Serre theory.
 We then proceed by induction.

 Section \ref{LogicSec} recalls the definition of an elementary embedding.
 Section \ref{SurfaceGroupsSec} gives some basic but key results about surfaces with boundary and maps between such surfaces.
 These results will be used later to deduce Theorem \ref{SurfaceCaseIntro} from Theorem \ref{MainResult}, and are crucial in the proof of Proposition \ref{Retraction}.
 Section \ref{FactorSetsSec} recalls known results about the existence of factor sets, such as Theorem \ref{MRGammaRelPartialIntro}, and gives an outline of their proof.
 We also indicate how the same techniques can prove Proposition \ref{CoHopfRelIntro}.
 In Section \ref{MainResultSec}, we prove Theorem \ref{MainResult}, \ref{CaseFreeGroups} and \ref{SurfaceCaseIntro} assuming that both Proposition \ref{Retraction} and Proposition \ref{RetractionPlus} (another result concerning preretraction needed for the induction step) hold.
 In Section \ref{IsoSec}, we prove that a preretraction $A \to A$ which satisfies some injectivity conditions on some subgroups of $A$ must in fact be an isomorphism.
 This will be useful in the last section, which is devoted to the proof of Propositions \ref{Retraction} and \ref{RetractionPlus}.